jamiesmith/kstars-on-osx/README.md

 then be sure to install qt with dbus.
 Note that the install from qt sometimes takes a long time too, and the installer appears to become unresponsive before it starts copying stuff.
 I used the offline file, but you can use either.

+Note: For now, you should use a version of QT 5.7, for some reason 5.8 is not building a dependency of kstars called phonon due to an issue with a missing framework.

 The install selections I chose:
    ![qt install options](/images/qt-install-options.png "qt install options")

 ### Downloading the files from this repo